microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-01.md

 ## Tips

-- Create one several bicep modules for deploying resources. - [Bicep modules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules]
+- Create one several [Bicep modules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules) for deploying individual resources.
 - Create a main bicep file.
 Define parameters and pass those as input to the modules -
 - Make sure to create an output parameter in the Application Insight module, you need to pass the AI instrumentation key to be plugged into the Function App and APIM modules. - [Outputs in Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/outputs?tabs=azure-powershell)